dancer1325/grafana/docs/sources/administration/provisioning/index.md

 To do so, add `prune: true` to the root of your data source provisioning file.
 With this configuration, Grafana also removes the provisioned data sources if you remove the provisioning file entirely.

+* AFTER provisioning a data source -> ❌you can NOT edit it❌

 ### Run multiple Grafana instances

 If you run multiple instances of Grafana, add a version number to each data source in the configuration and increase it when you update the configuration.